 About Us

 Rural Design Project is an education-based engagement, planning, and design studio.
+We take community development forward by educating skilled professionals, conducting high-impact research and working closely with both public and private partners.
 We work with domestic and international communities to address rural challenges, from shifting populations and economic pressures to environmental resiliency and mobility needs, designing solutions with each community and its residents in mind.

 Our offerings include: